 As a digital entrepreneur and marketing technologist, Daniel McClure has been involved with a wide variety of successful businesses around the globe.
-Through The Modern Entrepreneur and several niche brands, Daniel has developed and sold many membership sites, marketing training courses, premium WordPress plugins & themes and much more.
+Through The Modern Entrepreneur, Mixed Media Marketing, and several niche brands, Daniel has developed and sold many membership sites, marketing training courses, premium WordPress plugins & themes and much more.

 Daniel also provides digital marketing, analytics and WordPress services to startups, marketing agencies and small to medium businesses, providing the opportunity to work with everyone from local photographers through to multi-national corporations and major sports teams.

 Whilst attending university Daniel worked as a brand ambassador for several large brand such as Dell Computers, SuperDry Clothing, and Miller Beer.
 After graduating university, Daniel worked as a B2B Marketer at PayPal for a while before becoming a full time Digital Nomad and travelling the world whilst working on interesting business opportunities.